natict/linux-metrics/docs/io-usage.md

 ### Tools

  - Most tools use `/proc/diskstats` to fetch global IO statistics.
- - Per-process IO statistics are usually fetched from `/proc/[pid]/io`, which is documented in `man 5 proc`
+ - Per-process IO statistics are usually fetched from `/proc/[pid]/io`, which is documented in `man 5 proc`.
- - From the command-line you can use
+ - From the command-line you can use:
 	 - `iostat -xd <delay> <count>` for per-device information
 		 - `-d` device utilization
 		 - `-x` extended statistics